 How Can DBT & Partners Help?

-With over 30 years’ worth of experience within commercial and corporate law, DBT & Partners can assist your company as it navigates the judicial process.
+With over 30 years’ worth of experience within commercial and business litigation, DBT & Partners can assist your company as it navigates the judicial process.

 Whether you’re looking for defence lawyers with a strong history of DPA cases, expert insight into fraud sentencing guidelines or simple advice to help improve your company’s adherence to legal requirements, we’ll be able to help you.

 Not only can we assist you in the negotiation of a Deferred Prosecution Agreement, but we will also advise you on how to meet the terms of that agreement – including the undertaking of any internal investigations and the revision of policies and procedures.

 These approaches will help you to avoid any legal action being taken against you in future.

 There are a variety of offences to which DPAs may be applicable, all of which are listed within the Crime and Courts Act 2013.

 It’s important to note that not all offences are eligible for Deferred Prosecution Agreements, so it is important to consult the legislation in full before applying for this action.